Ivalua NOW – Virtually A Successful Event! (Part 1)Thought Leadership

 This was backed up later by several of the customer presentations, showing how companies like Baylor Scott & White Health, Cagemini and JLL are doing just that with the help of Ivalua’s platform.
 David also highlighted customers who are playing key roles in the fight against COVID – including Honeywell, L’Oreal, IKEA, LVMH, and Cleveland Clinic.

 Ivalua’s mission is “all spend, all suppliers, no compromises”.
 This is achieved via the fully unified suite, which gives flexibility to grow but is also easy and fast to implement and use.
-(The >98% customer retention number seems to back that up, along with the 50+ new customers last year).

 Increasingly, the firm is tailoring offerings to particular industries, incorporating specific best practices and solutions.
 Manufacturing and public sector options are available now; financial services, healthcare and construction/engineering are coming this quarter.

 We then had Pascal Benoussan, Chief Product Officer, talking about the Ivalua Platform vision and 20/21 strategic priorities.
 This sort of presentation is by definition always a bit technical and probably most interesting for current clients, but there is no doubt Ivalua continues to innovate strongly.

 The first of the two biggest investment areas is supporting customers in managing direct spend.
 There is “a lot of cool stuff”, such as supporting subcontractor management, more help on cost drivers, cognitive/guided sourcing and also a new sourcing optimization module – the “sourcing decision centre”.
 And the second big theme is beefing up the contract lifecycle management solution with more AI, including capability on contract capture, authoring, change tracking, integration with Adobe sign and more.
 A third theme is ensuring a quick and easy buying experience, with improved search, a UX revamp and other enhancements.